paketo-buildpacks/paketo-website/content/docs/howto/java.md

   * Configures a specific JDK or JRE version.
   * *Example*: Given `BP_JVM_VERSION=8` or `BP_JVM_VERSION=8.*` the buildpack will install the latest patch releases of the Java 8 JDK and JRE.

+### Install a Specific JVM Type

+The following environment variable configures whether a JDK or a JRE is installed at runtime.

+* `BP_JVM_TYPE`
+  * Defaults to `JRE` - a JDK will be used at build-time and a JRE will be used at runtime.
+If no JRE dependency is found, a `JDK` will be installed for use as the JRE.
+  * If `JDK` is specified, the buildpack will attempt to install a JDK for use at runtime.
+The security implications of using a JDK at runtime should be considered.

 ### Configure the JVM at Runtime

 The Java Buildpack configures the JVM by setting `JAVA_TOOL_OPTIONS` in the JVM environment.